Residential staff

 What if I need accessible housing?

-If you need accessible housing accommodations (i.e., strobe fire alarms, an air conditioning unit installed) due to a documented disability or chronic health condition, you must register online with Students Disability Services no later than May 31.
+If accessible housing accommodations (i.e., strobe fire alarms, an air conditioning unit installed) are needed due to a documented disability or chronic health condition, online registration with Students Disability Services no later than May 31 is required.
 For instructions, see Students with disabilities.

 Student supervision